JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-null-period.png)

-A DAB signal is built up from frames in the sequence of input samples, frames (each counting just less than 200000 samples) are separated by a small period of (almost) "no signal", the NULL period.
+A DAB signal is received as a sequences of smples, and can be thought to be built up from frames, rach frame consisting of 199608 consecutive samples.
+The first app 2500 samples of such a frame do not carry a signal, the NULL period.
 The *NULL scope* shows the samples in the transition from the NULL period to the first data block of a DAB frame.

 ![6.1](/qt-dab-tii-data.png)

-In reality the NULL period is not completely empty, it comtains an encoding of the TII data.
+In reality the NULL period is not completely empty, it contains an encoding of the TII data.
 The *TII scope* shows the spectrum of the data in the NULL period.
-Thos TII data - when decoded - identifies the transmitter of the signal received, it can be mapped upon a name and location of the transmitter.
+This TII data - when decoded leading to 2 digit numbers-  is used to identify the transmitter of the signal received, the data can be mapped upon a name and location of the transmitter.
 If the home position is known, the distance to the transmitter is computed.

 ![6.1](/qt-dab-channel.png)